jaepearl95/web-2019/Day_04/README.md

 * Review Homework
 * Introduction to CSS
 * Box-model, introduction to different units, positioning
-* In class exercise of styling yesterdays story
+* In class exercise of styling yesterday's story

 ---
 #### Activity: